EFB 484/684: Winter Mammalian Ecology

 Location: Adirondack Ecological Center, Newcomb NY

-This five-week residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
+This two-week, three-credit residential course offers introductions to Adirondack flora and fauna in a regional context as subjects for various interpretive programs and products such as nature walks and trailside presentations, and slide presentations.
 The application of professional interpretive techniques and the inclusion of natural history in science education are highlights.
-Summer.
+Taught in summer, even years.

 Note: Credit will not be granted for both EFB 418 and EFB 618.